IshanRajani/IshanRajani/README.md

 Email : ishanrajani@gmail.com
 Linkedin Profile : https://www.linkedin.com/in/ishan-rajani-6a558b50/
-You can take an overview of my technology stack and highlighted project here.
+You can take an overview of my technology stack and highlighted project below.

 Technology Stack